UHD-IQA Benchmark Database: Pushing the Boundaries of Blind Photo Quality Assessment: Related Works

+Training machine learning models on specific degradation types can lead to overfitting and poor generalization, particularly regarding \textit{authentically distorted} images.
+These images feature a complex mixture of real-world distortions common on online photography platforms and social media.

-The class of \textit{authentically distorted} datasets consequently thrived. \texttt{LIVE in the Wild} \cite{ghadiyaram2015massive} promoted both the \textit{authentic} distortion paradigm as well as \textit{crowdsourcing} as a viable alternative to traditional subjective annotation studies in a controlled laboratory setting.
+As a result, research has increasingly focused on quality annotated image collections from practical applications.
+This led to the growth of \textit{authentically distorted} datasets. \texttt{LIVE in the Wild} \cite{ghadiyaram2015massive} highlighted the \textit{authentic} distortion paradigm and demonstrated \textit{crowdsourcing} as a viable alternative to traditional subjective annotation in controlled laboratory settings.

 With deep neural networks in mind, \texttt{KonIQ-10k} \cite{hosu2020koniq} was the first larger dataset containing a wide diversity of content for model training.
-The sampling of this dataset aimed to ensure the selected images had a uniform distribution along multiple quality-related indicators.
+The sampling approach for this dataset aimed to achieve a uniform distribution of selected images across multiple quality-related indicators.